ANYbotics/grid_map/README.md

 * **`point_cloud`** ([sensor_msgs/PointCloud2])

     Shows the grid map as a point cloud.
 Select which layer to transform as points with the `layer` parameter.
+Set the optional parameter `flat` to true to show the point cloud with height *z* = 0.

         name: elevation
         type: point_cloud
         params:
          layer: elevation
+         flat: false # optional

 * **`vector`** ([visualization_msgs/Marker])